kmather73/NotHotdog-Classifier/README.md

  ```
 To normalize our images we convert them to gray scale and then preform [histogram equalization](https://en.wikipedia.org/wiki/Histogram_equalization)

-# Step 4: Building our Neural Net
+# Step 4: Building The Neural Net
 My model is a convolutional neural networks with three convolutional layers followed by two fully connected layers.
 Its based on the CNN from the steering angle model for building self-driving cars built by [comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py).
 Because if its good enough to drive a car it's good enough to detect a hotdog.

-The model includes ELU layers and dropout to introduce nonlinearity.
+The model includes ELU layers and dropout to introduce nonlinearity:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|
 | Input         		| 128x128x1 Gray scale image  					|